Scaling Up Pizza Dough: Why Yeast Doesn't Always Follow The Math

 How Yeast Works: Duplication, Fermentation, and the Exponential Curve

-Yeast reproduces by budding, a cycle that can last up to 75 minutes.
-This duplication process continues as long as there is oxygen available in the dough.
-Once the oxygen runs out, duplication stops, and that's when actual fermentation begins: the production of flavour, gas, and everything that makes a great pizza dough.
+Yeast reproduces by budding, in cycles that can last up to 75 minutes.
+This multiplication continues as long as there's oxygen in the dough.
+Once the oxygen runs out, the duplication stops... well, kind of.

 A Practical Example: 1 Gram vs. 2 Grams of Yeast